Mister México

-is responsible for selecting Mexico’s representatives at two international contests: Mister Supranational and Mister World.
+is responsible for selecting Mexico’s representatives at two international contests: Mister Supranational, Mister Cosmo and Mister World.

-In association with Telemax and Televisa, the Mister México pageant directed by Hugo Castellanos is one of biggest pageants in Mexico; 32 men from 31 states and Mexico City compete for the title of Mister Supranational México or Mister World Mexico.
+In association with Telemax and Televisa, the Mister México pageant directed by Hugo Castellanos is one of biggest pageants in Mexico; 32 men from 31 states and Mexico City compete for the title of Mister Supranational Mexico, Mister Cosmo Mexico or Mister World Mexico.